-The intent of the principles-based bond proposal is to clarify what shall be reported as long-term bonds on Schedule D-1.
-Non-financial asset backed securities that do not generate meaningful cash flows and rely on the refinancing or sale of the underlying assets do not reflect bond-like cash flows and are not characteristic of bond investments.
+The intent of the principles-based bond definition is to clarify what shall be reported as bonds on Schedule D-1.
+Non-financial ABS that do not generate meaningful cash flows and rely on the refinancing or sale of the underlying assets do not reflect bond-like cash flows and are not characteristic of bond investments.
 These structures ultimately reflect equity (point-in-time) valuation risks of the assets held as collateral.

 The industry position that overcollateralization safeguards the asset performance is an argument that supports the quality of the structure, but not the substance of the investment design.
-The principles-based bond proposal does not factor in investment or credit quality within the determination of whether a structure qualifies for reporting on Schedule D-1.
-Permitting an assessment based on overcollateralization would introduce a concept that credit quality determines Schedule D-1 reporting, and that is not an accurate conclusion in line with the principle concepts of bond classification.
+The principles-based bond definition does not factor in investment or credit quality within the determination of whether a structure qualifies for reporting as a bond on Schedule D-1.
+Permitting an assessment based on overcollateralization would introduce a concept that credit quality determines bond / Schedule D-1 reporting, and that is not an accurate conclusion in line with the principle concepts of bond classification.

-Consistent with prior conclusions, reporting on Schedule D-1 is not indicative of the quality of the investment, but rather reflects securities expected to generate bond-like cash flows.
-Securities reporting on Schedule D-1 may be of high-quality or low-quality, but the reporting is based on the substance of the structure, which ultimately requires bond-like cash flows for all investments.
-This includes a requirement that non-financial asset backed securities must produce meaningful cash flows through the use of the underlying collateral assets other than through the sale or refinancing of the assets.
+Consistent with prior conclusions, reporting an investment as a bond on Schedule D-1 is not indicative of the quality of the investment, but rather reflects securities expected to generate bond-like cash flows.
+Securities reported as bonds on Schedule D-1 may be of high-quality or low-quality, but the reporting is based on the substance of the structure, which ultimately requires bond-like cash flows for all investments.
+This includes a requirement that non-financial ABS must produce meaningful cash flows through the use of the underlying collateral assets other than through the sale or refinancing of the assets.

-Additionally, through the small group discussions around the refinancing restriction noted above, it was noted that even if a debt instrument meets all of the criteria to be reported as a bond on Schedule D-1, there will still be a potential for unintentional RBC arbitrage related to securitizations, because the residual tranches absorb all of the redistributed risk of the underlying collateral, but receives a fixed RBC charge that is not in any way risk-rated.
+Additionally, through the small group discussions around the refinancing restriction , it was noted that even if a debt instrument meets all of the criteria to be reported as a bond on Schedule D-1, there will still be a potential for unintentional RBC arbitrage related to securitizations, because the residual tranches absorb all of the redistributed risk of the underlying collateral, but receives a fixed RBC charge that is not in any way risk-rated.
 While this could be the case in any type of securitization, it is particularly pronounced if the underlying collateral is equity investments.
-Equity investments generally receive a 30% RBC charge for life companies.
-If equity investments are securitized, the bond tranches will get low bond charges (<2%), while the residual tranche will continue to receive a flat 30% charge.
-This will have the effect of bringing the overall weighted-average capital charge on the underlying investments from 30% to approximately 10-15%, as an example.
+Equity investments generally receive a base 30% RBC charge for life companies.
+If equity investments are securitized, the bond tranches will get low bond charges (<2%), while the residual tranche will continue to receive a flat 30% base charge.
+This will have the effect of bringing the overall weighted-average capital charge on the underlying investments from 30% to approximately 10-15%.
 This will occur even if the bond tranches have all of the substance associated with a bond.
-Following these discussions, it was identified that this regulatory concern may not be able or appropriate to address through the accounting standards but may warrant discussion for the Capital Adequacy (E) Task Force.
+Following these discussions, it was identified that this regulatory concern may not be appropriate to address through the accounting standards but may warrant discussion under the Capital Adequacy Task Force.
 Subsequent discussions from the Financial Condition (E) Committee directed the new RBC working group (the RBC Investment Risk and Evaluation (E) Working Group) to evaluate this and any other investment-related RBC items.
+Subsequent to these discussions, the RBC Investment Risk and Evaluation (E) Working Group assumed a project to assess RBC factors for residual interests.
+An interim approach was adopted to include a 30% base RBC factor with a 15% sensitivity test for year-end 2023, with a 45% base RBC factor and 0% sensitivity for year-end 2024.
+Continued discussion is expected under a long-term project.